GJDuck/GC/README.md

 The SMCHR system is a reasonably big project (>20,000 LOC).
-Since this GC design is so lightweight, it is reasonable to incorporate into the SMCHR source code directly, rather building it as a library and adding an an external dependency.
+Since this GC design is so lightweight, it is reasonable to incorporate into the SMCHR source code directly, rather building it as a library and adding an external dependency.
 This is not generally feasible with the considerably larger Boehm collector.